fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 sudo apt install libxcb-shape0-dev libxcb-xfixes0-dev libxcb1-dev libxkbcommon-dev libasound2-dev libegl-mesa0 build-essential
 ```

-For NixOS, add a file named `flake.nix` to the root of your repository with the following contents, add it to the git index (e.g., with `git add flake.nix`), and then run `nix develop` to open a shell with all of the required dependencies.
+For NixOS, add a file named `flake.nix` to the root of your repository with the following contents, add it to the git
+index (e.g., with `git add flake.nix`), and then run `nix develop` to open a shell with all the required dependencies.

 ```nix
 {